 The good news is that, nowadays, you have the option to grab a prefabricated barndo that meets all your needs.

 There are typically large and open floor plans in conventional barndominiums.
 They are often constructed from prefabricated kits, which are largely manufactured in factories as part of the design process.
+You can find many barndominium kits under 50k that could work for your project.

 In the same way as a modular home, prefabricated construction with barndos offer the same benefits in terms of saving time and money on a project.